 GRABER POST COMPANY HISTORY

-The rich history of Graber Post Buildings is what makes it possible to provide good, quality products for reasonable prices.
+The rich history of Graber Post Buildings, Inc is what makes it possible to provide good, quality products for reasonable prices.

-Graber Post Buildings began in 1973 with Glen S. Graber running a 3-man Amish building crew just trying to support their families.
-The crew built post frame buildings, which was a rather new industry at the time.
+Graber Post Buildings, Inc. began in 1973 with Glen S. Graber running a 3-man Amish building crew just trying to support their families.
+The crew built post-frame buildings, which was a rather new industry at the time.
 “We were just trying to make a living, and our growth just kind of evolved over a long period of time,” said Graber recently.
-“We’ve just had a gradual, sustained growth over they years”.
+“We’ve just had a gradual, sustained growth over the years”.
 In the early years, Glen would work with the crew during the day, rush home to shower and eat supper, then grab his briefcase and sell buildings to a growing list of customers at night.

-The hardware store floor space was more than doubled allowing Graber Post to add inventory, increase item depth, and offer paint to its customers.
+The hardware store floor space was more than doubled allowing Graber Post Buildings, Inc to add inventory, increase item depth, and offer paint to its customers.